-Support Vector Machine (SVM) is a widely used machine learning algorithm \cite{ye2009sbmds,cortes1995support}, which aims to fit a hyperplane to separate both classes in a dataset with the largest possible margin $M$.
-In the SVM-based linear classification method, the unknown sample($x$) can obtain a better classification effect in the generated hyperplane by optimizing the weight vector($w$) and threshold ($\rho$) in decision function.
-The expression of assigned labels ($y$) is as follows,
+SVM is a widely used machine learning algorithm \cite{cortes1995support} to fit a hyperplane to separate classes with the largest possible margin $M$.
+In the SVM-based linear classification method, the unknown sample ($x$) can obtain a better classification effect in the generated hyperplane by optimizing the weight vector ($w$) and threshold ($\rho$) in decision function.
+The expression of assigned labels ($y$) is shown as follows,

-Similarly, if the difference between malware images is too large and therefore we cannot fit the dataset with a linear model, we can simulate the dataset as a non-linear data distribution.
-Nonlinear decision functions are able to map samples into a feature space with special properties by applying a nonlinear transformation, called \textit{Reproducing Kernel Space}.
-Therefore, choosing an appropriate nonlinear kernel function $K(x_1,x_2)$ is important for the classification and detection analysis.
-Compared with the primal solution (\textit{e.g.} weight $w$), this method through solving the parameter $\alpha$ can be used not only for solving nonlinear decision functions but also for dealing with the variant of \textit{dual} SVM learning problem.
-For the specificity of the decision function, we use the $K(x, x_i)$ to represent the imaged sample, where $x$ denotes an unknown sample that needs to be compared and $x_i$ denotes the selected test sample in training dataset.
-Constructing a data pair for the parallel dataset is commonly referred to as a support vector and its expression is:
+Similarly, if the difference between malware images is too large that the dataset cannot fit with a linear model, we can simulate the dataset as a non-linear data distribution.
+Nonlinear decision functions are able to map samples into a feature space with special properties by applying nonlinear transformation.
+For the specificity of decision function, we use the $K(x, x_i)$ to represent the imaged sample, where $x$ denotes an unknown sample that needs to be compared and $x_i$ denotes the selected test sample in training dataset.
+Constructing a data pair for a parallel dataset is commonly referred to as a support vector and it can be expressed as: